About the STD/HIV/Hepatitis Program

-The STD/HIV Program (SHP) administers statewide and regional programs designed to prevent the transmission of STDs and HIV, to ensure the availability of quality medical and social services for those diagnosed with an STD or HIV, and to track the impact of the STD and HIV epidemics in Louisiana.
+The STD/HIV/Hepatitis Program (SHP) administers statewide and regional programs designed to prevent the transmission of STDs and HIV, to ensure the availability of quality medical and social services for those diagnosed with an STD, HIV, or Hepatitis, and to track the impact of these epidemics in Louisiana.

-The Vision of the combined program is to "achieve a state of awareness that promotes sexual health, ensures universal access to care, and eliminates new STD and HIV infections."
+The Vision of the combined program is to "achieve a state of awareness that promotes sexual health, ensures universal access to care, and eliminates new STD, HIV, and Hepatitis infections."

-SHP's mission is to lead the effort to build a holistic, integrated and innovative system of STD and HIV prevention, care and education that eliminates health inequities.
+SHP's mission is to lead the effort to build a holistic, integrated and innovative system of STD, HIV, and Hepatitis prevention, care and education that eliminates health inequities.
 We will do this by utilizing quality data and technology to inform and direct policy and programs around sexual health.

-SHP has distinct policies for providers and laboratories to report HIV and other STDs.
+SHP has distinct policies for providers and laboratories to report Hepatitis B, Hepatitis C, HIV, and other STDs.
 Please follow the instructions outlined here.